 Our agency had informed us that the majority of their adoptions happened through word of mouth–friend/family connections–not through their website.
 I took this information to heart and moved forward, educating myself on how to find an expectant parent.

 Most agencies have an online gallery where adoptive hopefuls can share their story and add photos, videos, and letters to expectant parents.
 Expectant parents can browse these galleries looking for an adoptive family to raise their child.
 I like to joke that it’s very much like online dating sites.
 These are great tools for agencies to match adoptive hopefuls with expectant parents; however, for the most part they are very generic.
 Every couple has the same look and feel to their profile.
-How were we supposed to “stand out” compared to all the other couples?
+How were we supposed to “stand out” compared to all the other couples, and be successful?
 If an expectant parent were told about our profile, would they even find us mixed in with the thousands of other couples on our agency’s site?

 I needed to promote our family and share our story, and we could, hopefully, find an expectant parent.
 Seven days after being approved and listed in on the agency’s adoptive parent profile gallery, we got an email from an expectant mom.
 In the past three years we have had one amazing placement with an open adoption, one failed placement, and dozens of emails written to and from expectant parents considering adoption for their child, and now, we are hoping to adopt a baby boy due in July.
 With a little luck and some careful planning, I feel like we have done a few key things that have allowed us to successfully attract birth parents.